paulshuker/coppafisher/docs/omp.md

 - $w_{pgi}$ is the OMP gene weight given to gene $g$ for image pixel $p$ on the $i$'th iteration.
 This is computed by least squares in [step 3](#3-gene-weights). $i$ takes values $1, 2, 3, ...$
 - $||A||_{...}$ represents an L2 norm of $A$ (or Frobenius norm for a matrix) over all indices replaced by a dot ($.$).
+- A background gene contains ones in every round for a single channel.
+This could be caused by autofluorescence for example.

 ## 0: Pre-processing

 All pixel colours are gathered using the results from register.
 Any out of bounds round/channel colour intensities are set to zero.
 The pixel colours, $\mathbf{S}$, are multiplied by `nb.call_spots.colour_norm_factor` for the each tile.

+The colours are then scored against background genes.

 ## 1: Minimum Intensity Threshold